trackmania-rl/tmrl/readme/tuto_library.md

                          Box([-2. -2.], [2.
 2.], (2,), float32))
 ```
 Our dummy drone environment has a simple action space of two floats (velocities on x and y).
-Its observation space is a bit more complex: 4 floats representing the position (2 values), the target position (2 values) and the 4 last actions (4 times 2 values).
+Its observation space is a bit more complex: 4 floats representing the position (2 values) and the target position (2 values), and 4 arrays representing the 4 last actions (4 times 2 values).
 This history of actions is required to make the observation space Markov because the dummy RC drone has random communication delays.

 ### Actor class